Sandboxie Control > Configure Menu

 Opens the system text editor (typically, Windows Notepad) to edit the Sandboxie Ini configuration file.
 The Reload Configuration command will be automatically invoked when the editor is closed.

 Note: Manual editing of Sandboxie.ini is not recommended.
 You are advised to use Sandbox Settings and other configuration windows in Sandboxie Control to make any changes to the configuration of Sandboxie.

 Note: The Sandboxie Ini configuration file is usually located in the Windows folder, and cannot be modified by non-privileged user accounts.
-If you use Windows Vista with User Account Controls (UAC), you may have to elevate to an Administrator account before you can modify Sandboxie.ini.
+If you use Windows with User Account Control (UAC), you may have to elevate to an Administrator account before you can modify Sandboxie.ini.